sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

 ###Building the Example
 The example agent is written in Java and may be compiled and packaged using [Maven] (https://maven.apache.org/).
-Excute the following command to build and package the agent:
+Execute the following command to build and package the agent:

     mvn clean install